Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Results

 where $\boldsymbol{\delta}$ is the two-dimensional difference vector between the best-fit and the assumed cosmological parameters $\{\Omega_{\rm m}, \sigma_8\}=\{0.30711, 0.8288\}$.
-Additionally, $\boldsymbol{\Sigma}$ is the covariance matrix between these parameters that we assume to be Gaussian distributed.
-In all cases, the tension in the $(\Omega_{\rm m},\sigma_8)$ plane increases monotonically as the priors in the richness-mass relation tightens.
+Additionally, $\boldsymbol{\Sigma}$ is the covariance matrix between these parameters, which we assume to be Gaussian distributed.
+In all cases, the tension in the $(\Omega_{\rm m},\sigma_8)$ plane increases monotonically as the priors on the richness--mass relation tightens.
 For both \velociraptor\ and \subfind\ the tension goes from $\lesssim 1\,\sigma$ for $5$ and $3$ percent priors to $\lesssim 2\,\sigma$ when the prior tightens to $1$ percent.
-The tension for the \ahf\ case is $\lesssim 1\,\sigma$ for all priors considered, as a result of the similarity observed in Figs.~\ref{fig:comp-hf} and~\ref{fig:comp-hf-2} between \ahf\ and \rockstar\ calibrations.
+The tension for the \ahf\ case is $\lesssim 1\,\sigma$ for all priors considered, which is a result of the similarity observed in Figs.~\ref{fig:comp-hf} and~\ref{fig:comp-hf-2} between \ahf\ and \rockstar\ calibrations.